 When linking to other Notion pages, they must be subpages of the Notion home page you entered into Super.
 Otherwise, your members will see a 404 error.

-- (OPTIONAL) To add a custom domain under Domains > Add a custom domain.
+- (OPTIONAL) Add a custom domain under Domains > Add custom domain.
 The Custom domain should be the actual URL you want for your Notion website (e.g. jensnotionsite.com).

 Follow the instructions from Super for adding the A/CNAME records to your domain, then click I’ve updated my DNS settings at the bottom.